A compact analytical approximation for a light sterile neutrino oscillation in matter: Introduction

-Searching for sterile neutrinos is a very active field in neutrino physics.
 If light sterile neutrinos mix with the active neutrinos, their signature could be observed by neutrino oscillation experiments.
 LSND observed $87.9 \pm 22.4 \pm 6.0$ $\overline{\nu}_e$ signal events from $\overline{\nu}_{\mu}$ source from $\mu^{+}$ decay at rest, which suggests a sterile neutrino with mass greater than 0.4~eV~\cite{cite:lsnd,cite:lsnd1}.
 Recently MiniBooNE experiments reported a $4.7 \sigma$ excess of electron-like events when combining both the $\nu_\mu$ and $\overline{\nu}_\mu$ beam configurations.
 The significance of the combined LSND and MiniBooNE excesses can even reach 6$\sigma$~\cite{cite:MiniBooNe2018}, although the source of the low energy excess from MiniBooNE is still unclear.
-Experimental hints of the existence of eV mass scaled sterile neutrinos also come from short basline reactor neutrino experiments~\cite{cite:anomaly4, cite:anomaly6, cite:anomaly7}.
-However, the uncertainty of theoretical reactor neutrino flux calculation might be underestimated, giving an observed excess of anti-neutrino events at 4-6~MeV relative to predictions~\cite{cite:RENO_bump,cite:DoubleChooz_bump,cite:DayaBay_bump,cite:DayaBay_bump1,cite:DayaBay_bump2}.
-It is worth mentioning, although eV-scale sterile neutrinos could help to explain several experimental anomalies, they are in tension with the muon neutrino disappearance results, especially for recent results from IceCube~\cite{cite:icecube} and MINOS/MINOS+~\cite{cite:minos+}.
-The existence of eV mass scale sterile neutrinos therefore needs further evidence.
+Experimental hints of the existence of eV mass scaled sterile neutrinos also come from short baseline reactor neutrino experiments~\cite{cite:anomaly4, cite:anomaly6, cite:anomaly7}.
+However, the uncertainties with theoretical reactor antineutrino flux calculation might be underestimated, giving an observed excess of antineutrino events at 4-6~MeV relative to predictions~\cite{cite:RENO_bump,cite:DoubleChooz_bump,cite:DayaBay_bump,cite:DayaBay_bump1,cite:DayaBay_bump2}.
+Therefore, whether the reactor anomaly is completely cased by the theoretical modeling or sterile neutrinos is still up in the air.

+It is worth mentioning, although eV-scale sterile neutrinos could help to explain several experimental anomalies, they are not quite theoretical motivated.
+And they are also in tension with the muon neutrino disappearance results, especially for recent results from IceCube~\cite{cite:icecube} and MINOS/MINOS+~\cite{cite:minos+}.
+The most recent combined analysis with MINOS+, Bugey and Daya Bay experiments set a very strong limit on sterile neutrino mixing~\cite{cite:combinedanalysis}, which can almost completely exclude LSND and MiniBooNE sterile neutrino hypothesis at eV-scale region.
+However, a more convincing and direct testing would come from muon decay at rest experiments, such as the proposal of JSNS2~\cite{cite:JSNS2}.
+Certainly, the existence of eV mass scale sterile neutrinos therefore needs further evidence.
 Many reactor and accelerator neutrino experiments are actively searching for sterile neutrinos at various mass scales~\cite{cite:sterile1,cite:sterile2,cite:sterile3,cite:sterile4,cite:sterile5}.